hpreston/nso-getting-started/02-connecting-to-network.md

     </details>

-    > This is a very handy way to see what configuraiton is ready to be commited before you finalize it.
+    > This is a very handy way to see what configuration is ready to be committed before you finalize it.
 Also, note that NSO uses a local encryption model to store the credentials in it's database.

 1. Now `commit` this to lock in the changes.